How Different is Functional Safety for Motorcycles as per part-12 of ISO 26262 Standard

 Let’s find out how ISO 26262 adapts itself to the unique safety needs of a motorcycle:

-- Measures for process improvement need to be put in place, to learn from executed safety projects.
+- Measures for process improvement need to be put in place, to learn from successfully executed ISO 26262 projects.

-- Organization must give sufficient authority to safety team for execution and compliance.
+- Organization must give sufficient authority to motorcycle safety team for execution and compliance.

 Reclassification of confirmation reviews: